ken-warren/US_auto_sales/README.md

 EDA involved exploring the auto sales data to answer key questions, such as:

 1. What is the overall sales trend?
-2. Which auto category are top sellers?
-3. What are the peak sales periods?
+2. What are the peak sales periods?

 ### Data Analyis